insidious-src/CPPUAL/README.md

 **Latest Supported Standard: C++14**

 ### Why reinvent the wheel and replace the standard library and Qt? ###
-- The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, TrueAudio and OpenAL completely.
+- The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, OVD, TrueAudio and OpenAL completely.

 So the real question is: Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
 It's just a matter of time until OpenCL turns into a all-in-one standard.